 The best teachers don’t just give you the nuts-and-bolts lessons for crafting a sentence or spinning a yarn.
 They also teach what it means to be a writer and think like a writer.

 They help you learn the habits, mindsets, and lifestyle that support writers in achieving their creative goals, whatever those may be.

-Here are some of the lessons I learned from my writing teachers that I hope every future writer gets to learn in the classroom.
+Here are some of the lessons I learned from my writing teachers that I hope every writer gets to learn.

 Lesson #1: Make time to write every week—or more often if possible.